CorrosiveTruths/corrosivetruths.github.io/docs.md

 # OBS

 Output mode is advanced, we record in mkv with 3 audio tracks.
-We will use either Quicksync or nvidia.
-Nvidia has the advantage of yuv444 encoding which has benefits when upscaling to 4k (that I need to prove works at some point) For Quicksync we use ICQ set to 1 for nigh-lossless, but smaller.
+We use Quicksync with ICQ set to 1 for nigh-lossless, but smaller.
 Audio bit-rates for active channels are set to 320 and named GME, VOX, and MIX.
 Generally we stick to 30 or 60 fps.

 Make sure Advanced has colour space set to 709.